Planning Consultancy:

 If the Article 4 Direction proposed is brought into force, certain elements of permitted development rights will be removed, this means that should you wish to undertake works of the type covered by the Article 4 Direction, planning permission will be required to be sought from the Local Planning Authority.
 The introduction of an Article 4 Direction does not itself suggest that alterations will be refused, rather that permissions will be required and proposals will be assessed in regard to their impact upon the character of the area.

 Houses in Multiple Occupation (HMO) must adhere to certain fire safety rules, which are generally more stringent than those for single-occupancy dwellings due to the greater risk associated with having multiple residents.
 These guidelines are designed to minimize the chance of a fire breaking out, ensure that if a fire does occur, it will be detected promptly, and that occupants can safely evacuate.
+The regulations can vary somewhat by region, so it's important to consult with your local authority to get the most accurate, up-to-date information.
+As part of a Building Regualtions Application at this porperty we had to specify how we were to meet these requirements.
+Here are some general fire safety rules that you should consider when converting a house to a HMO:

 -